-Although the State Government delineated role and responsibilities of each tier of PRIs for devolution of all the 29 subjects functions listed in the XI Schedule of the Constitution to the PRIs, the same was not implemented completely and only 15 subjects were transferred (April 2008) to PRIs.
-The department-wise position of schemes not transferred to PRIs by the State Government as of March 2016 is detailed in Appendix 1.4.
+Although the State Government delineated role and responsibilities of each tier of PRIs for devolution of all the 29 functions listed in the XIth Schedule of the Constitution to the PRIs, the same was not implemented completely and only 15 functions were transferred (April 2008) to PRIs.
+The department-wise position of schemes not transferred to PRIs by the State Government as of March 2017 is detailed in Appendix 1.4.

-Analysis revealed that transfer of important subjects such as land improvement, health and sanitation, fisheries, public distribution system, minor forest produce, small scale industries, khadi, village and cottage industries and non-conventional energy sources had not taken place as of March 2016.
+Analysis revealed that transfer of important functions such as land improvement, health and sanitation, fisheries, public distribution system, minor forest produce, small scale industries, khadi, village and cottage industries and non-conventional energy sources had not taken place as of March 2017.

-Thus, all subjects were not transferred, and even in the cases where subjects were transferred, adequate funds were not released by the departments concerned.
+Thus, while all functions were yet to be transferred, even in the cases where they were transferred, adequate funds were not released by the departments concerned.
 Thus, the PRIs could not initiate a number of activities such as soil conservation, rural health, forest related activities for forest conservation, self-employment through small scale industries etc. mandated in the 73rd Constitutional Amendment.